-A draft Scoping Report is made available via the Vahlengwe Mining Advisory and Consulting website (www.vahlengweadvisory.co.za).
-Printed copies will also be made available for viewing at the locations deemed accessible to the community.
+A draft Scoping Report was made available via the Vahlengwe Mining Advisory and Consulting website (www.vahlengweadvisory.co.za).
+Printed copies were also made available for viewing at the locations deemed accessible to the community, the Local and District Municipality offices.